projectcalico/calico/security/tutorials/calico-policy.md

 canonical_url: "/security/tutorials/calico-policy"
 ---

 Calico network policies **extend** the functionalities of Kubernetes network policies.
-To demonstrate this, this tutorial follows a similar approach to the Kubernetes Advanced Network Policy tutorial, and implements it using Calico network policies.
+To demonstrate this, this tutorial follows a similar approach to the [Kubernetes Advanced Network Policy Tutorial]({{ site.baseurl }}/security/tutorials/kubernetes-policy-advanced), and implements it using Calico network policies.
 It not only highlights the syntactical differences between the two policy types, but also demonstrates the flexibility of Calico network policies.

 ### Requirements

-- Calico v2.6.1+ with Kubernetes 1.8+
-- calicoctl and kubectl
 - A working Kubernetes cluster and access to it using kubectl and calicoctl
 - Your Kubernetes nodes have connectivity to the public internet
+- You are familiar with [Calico NetworkPolicy]({{ site.baseurl }}/security/calico-network-policy)

 ### Tutorial flow

-1. Create the Namespace, Nginx Service
+1. Create the namespace and NGINX service
-2. Default Deny
+2. Configure default deny
-3. Allow Kube-System
+3. Allow kube-system
-4. Allow Access to Nginx
+4. Allow access to NGINX
-5. Clean up Namespace
+5. Clean up

 ### 1. Create the namespace and nginx service

 We'll use a new namespace for this guide.
-Run the following commands to create the namespace and a plain nginx service listening on port 80.
+Run the following commands to create the namespace and a plain NGINX service listening on port 80.

 ```bash
 kubectl create ns advanced-policy-demo